 Buddhist Cham Dance is a ritual dance that is performed in various monasteries in the Himalayas – especially in regions like Ladakh.
 Every monastery follows its own calendar and celebrates its own Gustor festival.
 In fact, this is one of the key festivals of Ladakh.
-When I visited Ladakh in January, I attended the Gustor at Spituk Monastery that is very close to Leh.
+When I visited Ladakh in January, I attended the Gustor at Spituk Monastery which is very close to Leh.

-History of Cham Dance.
+History of Cham Dance

-Cham dance is an ancient dance tradition with origins probably in Tibet.
-A legend links the Cham dance tradition to Guru Padmasambhava who lived in late 8th CE.
-It is said that then king of Tibet Trishong Detsen called Guru Padmasambhava.
+It is an ancient dance tradition with origins probably in Tibet.
+A legend links the tradition to Guru Padmasambhava who lived in the late 8th CE.
+It is said that the then king of Tibet Trishong Detsen called Guru Padmasambhava.
 He needed help to get rid of the spirits that did not allow him to build the Samye monastery.
 Spirits used to destroy everything that was built during the day every night.
 Guru performed the rituals to get rid of destructive spirits.

 Word Cham comes from hand gestures or mudras that are used extensively in these dances.
 Hand gestures carry a lot of meaning along with the costume and the symbols carried in hand.
 For example, a sword is meant to cut off ignorance.

 Some historians believe that the tradition began during the lifetime of Sakyamuni or the historical Buddha.
 This theory places this tradition’s origin in the 6th BCE.

 The story of Cham Dance or Mask Dance